 For video content being played via desktop share, start the video in the Teams room and verify it is playing properly in the Console Previewer.
 Learn more about video playback options.

 For video content uploaded to EventBuilder's file repository, verify the MP4 is available and select 'Queue Video.'
-The video will download to the EventBuilder bot.
-Once queued, the button will change to read 'Play Video.'
+The auto-start dialog will appear.
+'A 'Yes' selection will set the video to play when the stream is started, and the button will read 'Auto-Start Video.'
+A 'No' selection will set the video to play later in the presentation, and the button will read 'Play Video.'

 Note: Videos are stored in individual account user's File Repository.
 Because File Repositories are connected to individuals, the video must be queued by the User who uploaded the file.